Contact Instructor: Jessica F. Larsen

 Students must have access to a computer and the internet.
 Students also must ensure that their web browser and all necessary plugins for viewing animations are up to date and functional.
 Additional tools that will be required include:

 - Google Earth (instructions for downloading given in Unit 2) – It’s free!

 - PowerPoint, VoiceThread, ExplainEverything or similar presentation/video production application for presentations for Units 7, 8, and Unit 9.
 Go to the Tools/Resources page for ideas.

-- Access to a digital camera or video camera will be needed for the Unit 8 Preparedness presentation – most new smart phones are camera equipped and the majority of students probably have immediate access to photo and video capabilities.
+- Access to a digital camera might be needed for the Unit 8 Preparedness presentation – most new smart phones are camera equipped and the majority of students probably have immediate access to photo and video capabilities.
 If you need help obtaining a digital camera, please let me know no later than the week before spring break so I can help you find one.